Guitar FX BOX - FAQ and TROUBLESHOOTING

 3. Try using different sample rate or turn on/off stereo option.
 Some cards support only specific formats (sample rate, stereo/mono).

-6. Obtain and install the latest drivers for your sound card.
+5. Obtain and install the latest drivers for your sound card.

 - Program works (no error displayed) but no sound is produced

 1. You probably didn't select correct recording input (LINE/MIC).
 To check this, in win9x/Me/2k/XP open up audio mixer (Windows Volume Controls) by double clicking on the speaker icon in the tray bar or using 'open' button in the Guitar FX BOX setup dialog.
 Click Options/Properties and select Recording.
 Now you should see recording controls panel.
 Click Select button to select desired port.
-Use coresponding slider to adjust volume.
+Use corresponding slider to adjust volume.

-In windows Vista right click tray speaker icon and choose Recording Devices.
-Right click anywhere in the devices list and make sure Show Disabled Divices option is checked.
+In windows Vista/7 right click tray speaker icon and choose Recording Devices.
+Right click anywhere in the devices list and make sure Show Disabled Devices option is checked.
 You should now see all available inputs.
 Right click on desired input and choose Set as Default Device.
 If that input port is disabled(grayed), first right click on it and choose Enable.
 Now double click the port and click Levels tab.
 Adjust Volume slider, click OK.
-After this is done CLOSE this dilog box before trying sound processing (may not be needed if you use WDM or ASIO).
+After this is done CLOSE this dialog box before trying sound processing (may not be needed if you use WDM or ASIO).
 If you enabled/disabled ports restart Guitar FX BOX.

-Warning: In windows Vista, if you use other inputs through wave devices in Guitar FX BOX or other applications, windows may change the default input device, so you will need to reassign it as described above.
+Warning: In windows Vista/7, if you use other inputs through wave devices in Guitar FX BOX or other applications, windows may change the default input device, so you will need to reassign it as described above.

 2. Go to Setup dialog and check what is selected for input and output device